Vaccine update: Rates, where to find a COVID shot or test; wait, cost and turnaround times

 A weekly overview of COVID-19 vaccine progress and availability around Santa Cruz County, plus updates on booster shots, testing and more.

-As of Thursday 71.1% of Santa Cruz County residents were fully vaccinated, a slight increase from the week prior.
-While that’s about equal to the statewide figure of 71%, Santa Cruz continues to have one of the lowest rates in the greater San Francisco Bay Area.
+As of Thursday, 71.3% of Santa Cruz County residents were fully vaccinated, a slight increase from the week prior.
+While above the statewide figure, Santa Cruz continues to have one of the lowest rates in the greater San Francisco Bay Area.

-Neighboring Santa Clara and San Mateo counties had a fully vaccinated rate of 81.6% and 79.7%, respectively.
-Marin County was at 83.4%, the highest rate in the state.
+Neighboring Santa Clara and San Mateo counties had fully vaccinated rates of 82.1% and 80.2%, respectively.
+Marin County was at 84.1%, the highest in the state.

 But UCSC stats show more than 95% of students — who would be the primary residents on campus — have been vaccinated.
 Using this figure instead increases the overall county vaccination rate by nearly 5%.
 This, in turns, puts it much more in line with neighboring counties.

-Asked about this, county spokesperson Jason Hoppin has previously pointed to previous statement from health officials about why this might occur — people traveling across county lines for a vaccine, for example.
+Asked about this, county spokesperson Jason Hoppin has pointed to previous statements from health officials about why this might be — people traveling across county lines for a vaccine, for example.
 Still, he said, “given the continued level of asymptomatic transmission, a population-wide vaccine percentage is really not an indication of health or safety any longer.”

-“The best indication of health and safety is whether the individual has been vaccinated, period,” said Hoppin.
+“The best indication of health and safety is whether the individual has been vaccinated, period,” Hoppin said.

+Infections are increasing at an exponential rate.
+On Dec.
+29, county health officials put the 14-day change in the rate of new cases at 12%.
+That rate is now 187%.
+Still, the number of hospitalizations, while increasing — up 14.3% from two weeks ago — is far below that rate.
+In addition, the total number of deaths in Santa Cruz County has remained steady at 228, the same as a week ago.

+Health officials said this could be because the Omicron variant is more contagious but less deadly, because so many more people are now vaccinated than during previous waves — or some combination of the two as well as factors yet to be discovered.

 Vaccines, boosters & wait times